ByteShlok/Instagram-Clone/README.md

-# Instagram-Clone
-Sure, I'd be happy to help you write a medium-length description for your Instagram clone project's README file.
-Here it is:

----

 # Instagram Clone

 This project is an Instagram clone website created using HTML and CSS.
 It aims to replicate the basic user interface and functionality of Instagram, providing a familiar social media experience.